Diptonil/chasse/README.md

     - Minor refactoring and standardization of code.
 1. **Version 1.0.0**:
     - This is the official release (delivered via GitHub and official website).
-    - Zero external dependencies, with Python version locked in at 3.10.
+    - Zero external dependencies as such, with Python version locked in at 3.10.
-    - Injection of data via variables in Chasse code.
+    - Original parent HTML code indentations reflect properly while writing to the generated files without the use of any external formatter.

 <p align="right">(<a href="#top">Top</a>)</p>